iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 more time to do actual data science.
 Additionally, CML takes care of your versioning for you and makes sure you can track your models over time.

-In this guide, we explored how to set up CML with a dedicated runner on AWS.
+In this guide, we explored how to set up CML for a daily training job using a dedicated runner.
 We exported the model from the runner in two ways: by pushing it directly to a GitHub repository and by pushing it to a DVC remote.

 From here on out we could extend our CI/CD with a `deploy` step to bring the latest version of our model into production.
 This step might be conditional on the performance of the model; we could decide to only start using it in production if it performs better than previous iterations.
 All of this warrants a guide of its own, however, so look out for that in the future! 😉

-# To fix/known issues:

-- When merging the PR that was automatically created, a new CI/CD run is triggered.